-Observation: Independently the student must be Independently the student must be able to observe a patient accurately Communication: The student must be able to utilize verbal, non-verbal and written communication.
-Sensorimotor: The student must be able to safely, reliably and efficiently perform physical therapy assessment and treatment and possess speed, strength, coordination and endurance for safely handling self, classmates and clients.
-Intellectual/ Conceptual reason to integrate analyze and sy em-solve rapidly.
-Demonstrate the ability to learn and nthesize data concurrently in a dynamic and multi-task omprehend three dimensional relationships and structures.
-Judgment: ce in a safe, ethical and legal manner.
-The student must, demonstrate management skills, including planning, ating.
-Behavioral/Social: 1 al health required for full use of their intellectual pt to change, display flexibility and deal with stress and ove described Essential Functions for the on and graduation and I declare: DPT Program at Winston-Salem State University for read the above described Essential Funct sity for admission, retention and graduation ions for the DPT Program at Winston-Salem State on and I declare: I am ab ble to meet the Department Of Physical Tl nerapy's Essential Function without Accommodations already submitted a Voluntary Disclosure amodation form to Disability Services. of Disability form and Request for Services and not yet submitted a Voluntary Disclosure amodations form to Disability Services. of Disability form and Request for Services and Essenti on to meet the Department of Physical Therapy's edural Policies, I will submit to Disability Services Date this day of 20 Printed Name of A Applicant Signature of Applicant
+Observation: Independently the stude ent must be able to observe a patient accurately Communication: The student must be ab communication. le to utilize verbal, non-verbal and written Sensorimotor: therapy assessment and le to safely, reliably and efficiently perform physical treatment and possess speed, strength, coordination and undling self, classmates and clients.
+Intellectual/ Conceptual learn and reason to inte dynamic and multi-task le to problem-solve rapidly.
+Demonstrate the ability to grate analyze and synthesize data concurrently in a setting.
+Students must be able to comprehend three ips and understand spatial relationships of structures.
+Judgment: student must be able to le to practice in a safe, ethical and legal manner.
+The respond to emergencies, demonstrate management skills, anizing, supervising and delegating.
+Behavioral/Social : the emotional health required for full use of their ney must be able to adapt to change, display flexibility and certainty. -described Essential Fun sion, retention and gradua ctions for the DPT Program at Winston-Salem State tion and I declare: ential Functions for the DPT Program at Winston-Salemation and graduation and I declare: I am able to Physical Therapy's Essential Function without ndy submitted a Voluntary nmodation form to Disabi Disclosure of Disability form and Request for Services lity Services. yet submitted a Voluntary nmodations form to Disab Disclosure of Disability form and Request for Services ility Services.
+Therapy's I ccommodation to meet the Department of Physical cordance with the Procedural Policies, I will submit to f the disability.
+Date this day of

+Signature of Applicant